typed-macro/typed-macro/README.md

 In general, a Runtime can be seen as a combination of code transformer and type renderer.

-The code transformer can parse source files into ASTs, handle lots of processes, and call macro handlers.
+The code transformer can parse source files into ASTs, handle some traversal processes, and call macro handlers.

 The type renderer can render a `NamespacedExportable` into `d.ts` file.